HR

 • Virtual recruitment

-Just as workplaces change, workers’ skills do too.
-According to Gartner data, the number of skills required for a single job increases by 10% per year, and new skills replace old ones.
 Organizations are embracing a dynamic approach to reskilling talent to shift vital employee skills and help develop skills as they become relevant.
 As an example of how the market has shifted, 1 in 3 skills in an average 2017 job posting in IT, finance or sales are already outdated.

 • Emotional intelligence (EI)—Employees with higher EI typically navigate the workplace more effectively and are more resilient.
-Components of EI include empathy, motivation, self-awareness, self-regulation and social skills.
+Components of EI include empathy, motivation, self-awareness, self-regulation, and social skills.

-These skills were important before the pandemic for HR strategies but may not have been prioritized by many organizations.
-Organizations can seek out and hire candidates who demonstrate these skills but can also push current employees to convey or demonstrate these skill sets to leverage more work opportunities within the company.
-Organizations can also provide training or upskilling to develop some of the intangibles in their workforce, like emotional intelligence.
+Still, they can also push current employees to convey or demonstrate these skill sets to leverage more work opportunities within the company.
+Organizations can also provide training or upskilling to develop some of the intangibles in their workforce, like emotional intelligence, as their broader strategic HR plan.

 Regardless of worksite location(s), employee health and safety will remain a top concern and priority for both employers and employees.
 To ensure employees feel safe in the workplace, employers can accommodate requests for remote work and offer on-site alternatives.
-Since the pandemic began, employers may have been more reactive but can and should shift to being proactive about employee well-being and support in 2022.

 From a holistic perspective, employee mental well-being will also remain a priority for organizations.
 It’s been nearly two years since the pandemic began, and many employees still struggle to find a healthy work-life balance.
-Caregiving, nurturing mental health and adjusting to remote work will likely remain top issues for employers to address.
-Employers that embed well-being across all essential people practices will likely best defend and support health and wellness for the workforce.

 Summary